laktek/punch2/README.md

 ### Default generator:

 - Check `src/pages/` for a matching page for the given path
+  - check for absolute path match: `/about/company` matches to `src/about/company.html`.
+  - check for first-level path match: `/about/company` matches to `src/about/[slug].html` or anything. `src/about/index.html` would have the lowest priority.
 - If cannot be found, render `src/pages/404.html` or default 404 message
 - When a matching page is found,.
   - parse its HTML